HeteroSTA3D API Reference

 Description

-Gets the pin-to-net mapping array using internal pin orders.
-The returned array is indexed by pin index, and each element is the net index that the pin belongs to.
+Gets the pin-to-net mapping array.
+Length = heterosta3d_get_num_of_pins(sta).
+Element i is the net index that pin i belongs to.

 Return Value